bekk/bekk-christmas/post/kotlin/wip-functional-interfaces.md

 println(uppercaseFn("Hello")) // HELLO
 ```

 Typealiases are just syntactic sugar that will be rewritten to the underlying type at compilation, this means that the typealias `Uppercase` will be replaced with `(String) ->String` when we compile.
-The issue with typealiases is that it doesn’t ensure that we actually pass a function that with a typealias, we can pass any function that matches the signature of the typealias.
+The issue with using typealiases is that it doesn’t ensure we pass a function with the corresponding typealias, we can pass any function that matches the signature of the typealias.
 Typealiases still work wonders to make complex types easier to read, but we get no guarantee that the function we pass actually uses the type alias.

 ```kotlin
 fun myFunction: (String) -> String = { it.upperCase() }